CRau080/d2l-en/chapter_appendix-mathematics-for-deep-learning/eigendecomposition.md

 ## Conclusions

 We now see exactly what we hoped for!
-After normalizing the matrices by the principle eigenvalue, we see that the random data does not explode as before, but rather eventually equilibrates to a specific value.
+After normalizing the matrices by the principal eigenvalue, we see that the random data does not explode as before, but rather eventually equilibrates to a specific value.
 It would be nice to be able to do these things from first principles,